 |Identity checks||You can quickly verify your identity online using Veda Advantage or edentiti (learn more).
 If you use a credit card you can make a maximum of 3 deposits up to $2,000 before you have to send a copy of the front and back of the registered card to fully activate it.
 Learn more.|

 Betting Interface and Website Layout

 The Sportsbet website underwent a complete overhaul in July 2011.
-The revamped website features a more functional interface, and apart from the template used, is virtually identical to that used by IASbet.
+The revamped website features a more functional interface whilst retaining its beginner-friendly layout.

 The website consists of the three-column layout that is common to many bookmakers.
 The left column displays available sports and racing options.
 Popular markets are displayed in the Quick Links box at the top.
 The sports and racing boxes can be hidden from view to facilitate easier browsing.
 When you click on a sport the page is refreshed to display the sub markets (such as specific leagues) in both the navigation menu and centre column.
 Given that the interface is so new, it’s a shame that the sub markets aren’t dynamically loaded to save time.
 While the page is refreshed to view sub markets for a new sport, when you select different markets in the centre column (for the same sport) the new odds are displayed without refreshing the page.

 The odds display is fairly intuitive.
 The quantity of additional options is highlighted to the right of each event.
 Clicking on the link displays the full range of betting options for that event.